 Yes, Modify Memory does say it “charms” the target in its description.

-It also means resistant creatures get advantage on saving throws, while creatures immune to charms aren’t affected.
+It also means creatures with resistance against charms get advantage on saving throws, while creatures immune to charms aren’t affected.

 Modifying a target’s memories can be very powerful, even in situations where it doesn’t make sense.